 Elissa Reidy Uspensky is a member of the firm’s Litigation and Enforcement group and her practice focuses on complex civil litigation and government investigations.
-Elissa has represented corporations, investment management firms, and health care clients in all stages of litigation.
+Elissa has experience in all stages of litigation, including drafting pleadings, dispositive motion practice, managing all aspects of discovery, working with expert witnesses, preparing for depositions and trial, and appeal.
+Elissa also has experience advising clients in government investigations and regulatory inquiries, including investigations brought by state attorneys general and the SEC.
+Her clients have included investment management firms, pharmaceutical and medical device companies, technology companies, and other corporations.
 Elissa also maintains an active pro bono practice, with a focus on immigration and family law matters.

 Elissa rejoined Ropes & Gray in 2017 following a yearlong clerkship with the Honorable Stephen A. Higginson of the United States Court of Appeals for the Fifth Circuit.
 She first joined the firm in 2014 after completing a public interest fellowship at a legal services organization.
-Elissa graduated from the University of Michigan Law School in 2013 where she served as an Executive Editor of the Michigan Law Review and argued an appeal before the Sixth Circuit as a member of the Michigan Federal Appellate Litigation Clinic.
+Elissa is a graduate of Harvard University and the University of Michigan Law School, where she served as an Executive Editor of the Michigan Law Review and argued an appeal before the Sixth Circuit as a member of the Michigan Federal Appellate Litigation Clinic.

-- Represents clients in investigations brought by state attorneys general.
+- Represents clients in investigations and lawsuits brought by state attorneys general.

 - Successfully represented hedge fund in federal court litigation brought by public company alleging defamation and other tort claims.